wacfeld/hindsight/README.md

 -d          be detailed
             undetaied task tracking treats the first space-separated word after a time range/instant as the name of the task.
             detailed task tracking treats rest of the line after a time range/instant as the name of the task.

+-s          sort
+            sorts activities (not instants) by time spent, descending order.

+-l          'log'
+            lists all tasks on single line (one line per day for calendar mode), separated by semicolons, without givings times.